gatkin/dnssd/README.md

 defer resolver.Close()
 ```

-Next, you provide the names of the for services which you wish to browse for to the resolver.
+Next, you provide the names of the services which you wish to browse for to the resolver.
 The same resolver can be used to browse for multiple services.

 ```go
 resolver.BrowseService("_http._tcp.local.")